 I believe the relationships that surround us significantly affect our ability to thrive and heal.
 When relationships are strengthened, the healing work becomes easier to embrace, as one does not feel alone in the struggle.
 When families move in healthy directions together, they are able to bring out the best in each other.
 This world comes with enough difficulties.
 Let me help your family be a team that is working together against the difficulties!

 Often, more than one person in the family is struggling, so working with the whole family helps to address multi-layered concerns.
 Perhaps multiple people in the family need to learn emotional regulation skills.
 In this case, learning together works best, enabling change to be enhanced by support!
 Maybe unhealthy patterns in the family are causing or contributing to the problems; again, tackling it together can work well!
-Flourishing Families creates a safe environment to foster healthy communication, to identify family strengths, and to create positive change in the family.
+Flourishing Families creates a safe environment to foster healthy communication, to identify family strengths, encourage healthy patterns, and to create positive change in the family.

 Even if there is just one person who is struggling, others in the family are likely affected, so it becomes important to tend to the needs of the whole family.
 Also, other family members can learn ways to provide support to the one struggling the most.
 For instance, if one family member is struggling with anxiety, others in the family can be part of their support team and can encourage their growth between counseling sessions.